ho-eric/NASA_Search/README.md

   - Included components that adheres to Google's material design standards such as search bar and card components

-I attempted to architect by app in the MVVM format:
+I attempted to architect my app in the MVVM format:

 ![app architecture](/image1.png?raw=true)